 5.6 - Practical actions for conservation in Australian cities

-Project leader: Caragh Threlfall, formerly UoM
+Project leader: Caragh Threlfall, formerly UoM, now University of Sydney

 Urban land managers balance the needs of local biodiversity with the needs of local communities, but have had little guidance on how to implement actions that are good for both people and nature.
 This project investigated the current state of practice across Australia and developed critical guidelines for urban conservation.
 Through broadscale interviews with urban land-managers across the country, we drew together information on the kinds of actions that were being implemented, as well as the factors that help or hinder acting for biodiversity in an urban environment.
 The main outcome was a national inventory of local actions – the first of its kind in Australia.
 This research also led to the development of an outreach booklet that showcases the perspectives of urban practitioners, sharing their lessons in an effort to improve approaches to urban biodiversity conservation, and; a report which highlights the important role of Indigenous peoples in managing urban biodiversity, and guidelines to help urban conservation practitioners better engage with Indigenous perspectives and knowledges (INDIGI LAB report).

 - Guide: Urban biodiversity conservation: Lessons from environmental managers in Australian cities

 - Report: Conservation of urban biodiversity: a national summary of local actions PART I

 - Report: Conservation of urban biodiversity: a national summary of local actions PART II

 - Report: Conservation of urban biodiversity: an expanded inventory of actions PART III